currinjs/CurrinJS/aio/content/guide/docs-style-guide.md

 <h3 class="no-toc">Code example</h3>

 You can display a simple, inline code snippet with the markdown backtick syntax.
-We generally prefer to display a code snippet with the Angular documentation _code-example_ component represented by the `<code-example>` tag.
+We generally prefer to display a code snippet with the Currin documentation _code-example_ component represented by the `<code-example>` tag.

 <h3 class="no-toc">Inline code-snippets</h3>